 Idaho Department of Insurance State Fire Marshal

 Comparison: State vs. Federal

 · Rules.
-Idaho does not have any specific aboveground storage tank (AST) requirements although the Idaho Environmental Protection and Health Act requires that the state’s groundwater be protected as a valuable public resource against unreasonable contamination or deterioration.
+Idaho has not established state-specific aboveground storage tank (AST) requirements.
+However, the Idaho Environmental Protection and Health Act requires that the state’s groundwater be protected as a valuable public resource against unreasonable contamination or deterioration.